Zorba, Male Belly Dancer

 I'd been after one of these Bell micro machines ever since I saw one on eBay - it proved quite hard to get as another bidder was apparently bent on cornering the world's supply of these little machines!
 But here it is at last - not a toy, but a serious machine in its own right.
 It uses full sized Greist attachments, regular needles, and small, but available (see below) bobbins.
 They are apparently referred to in some circles as the "Stapler" machine, no doubt due to their resemblance to that common office appliance.
 This one is labeled "Model MB"; however I've also seen some labeled "Model 102", which I'm guessing may be later production.

-Not only were these machines were made in two colors; they came in two different cases: the briefcase style I have, pictured above; and this larger, rarer, more upright style:
+These machines were made in two colors; and they came in two different cases: the briefcase style I have, pictured above; and this larger, rarer, more upright style:

 Bell Sewing Machine